opennetworkinglab/fabric-p4test/README.md

 # PTF tests for ONOS fabric.p4

-This project contains PTF-based tests for `fabric.p4`, a P4 program used by ONOS to provide connectivity in a leaf-spine fabric topology of P4Runtime-enabled
+This project contains PTF-based tests for [fabric.p4][fabric.p4 code], a P4 program used by ONOS to provide connectivity in a leaf-spine fabric topology of P4Runtime-enabled switches:
-switches:

 <https://wiki.onosproject.org/x/wgBkAQ>